 If you’re getting enough calories from your diet and don’t need gainer shakes, then ensuring that you take on board enough protein post-workout for muscle repair and maintenance is key.
 Whey protein shakes come in many forms and flavours, but the best are rigorously tested and come from high-quality sources.9

 Our Impact Whey Protein comes from the same cows that produce your milk and cheese, which is the spray-dried to produce all-natural nutritionals.
-It’s been tested for quality and purity as well as being accredited by the Cologne List®.
+It’s also tested for quality and purity.
 There are over 40 flavours to choose from, so you’re sure to find a few that you love.

 A protein shake is a convenient way to ensure you’re getting enough protein, alongside a balanced diet.
 It’s the most commonly used supplement in the fitness industry, and for good reason.
 One serving of whey protein can have the equivalent protein content of a large chicken breast.
 In addition, the research indisputably shows that a combination of weight training and whey supplementation leads to an increase in lean body mass.10